neonevm/neon-evm.docs/docs/developing/integrate/oracles/integrating_pyth.md

 ## Introduction

 [Pyth](https://pyth.network/) is an open-source real-time on-chain market data feed.
+Pyth price feeds exist out of the Neon EVM context.
-Neon EVM can read Pyth Solana Mainnet and Devnet price feeds natively with precompiles.
+Neon EVM leverages a precompiled contract to read the feeds from Solana Mainnet and Devnet chains.
+The price values are regularly updated (sponsored) by the Pyth service freeing Neon users or protocols from the need to request price updates.

-## Deployed feeds
+## Supported feeds

 The Pyth on Neon EVM supports the following feeds:
 <Tabs>